 When waiting was forgotten and all the world was quieter than quiet the woman heaved a huge breath.
 She sighed a cloud into the diamond air and out flew the sorrow bird, the black bird and three little fledglings.

 The sorrow bird flew to the highest branch on the tallest tree and she sang to the vast sky the most beautiful song.
 A song for the heavens full of starlight and wonder, made of wind and fire and feathers and fur.
 A song for all the worlds to hear.

 The woman danced her arms flung wide to the sky and the Witch put her hands over her ears.

 all words and pics copyright cathy van hoppe unless otherwise stated 2008 -2021

-I will add more as Time permits...and as we all know Time can be a bit of a bugger when he's in a bad mood!
+I will attend to it when Time permits...and as we all know Time can be a bit of a bugger when he's in a bad mood!